 The Hypothesis; Site-Climate is Critical

 It soon became obvious they had to identify the precise quality factor that drives production of fine Tempranillo wine in its native land.
-Earl headed to Spain and quizzed Rioja bodega owners, winemakers, wine merchants and they confirmed that Rioja’s unique soils and skilled winemakers explained its 150-years of fame as the world center of fine Tempranillo production.
+Earl headed to Spain and quizzed Rioja bodega owners, winemakers, and wine merchants; they confirmed that Rioja’s unique soils and skilled winemakers explained its 150-years of fame as the world center of fine Tempranillo production.

 Some 150 miles to the southwest of Rioja lay the valley of the Duero River where Bodegas Vega Sicilia had produced fine Tempranillo wine for over a century.
 Critics said Vega, the only famous producer in the region was a special exception to the supremacy of Rioja.
 Then in the early 1980s Alejandro Fernández, an upstart producer located 10 miles from Vega Sicilia, began making the highly regarded Tempranillo wines mentioned above that had inspired Earl.